lexicalunit/spellbot/README.md

 - `!help`: Provides detailed help about all of the following commands.
 - `!about`: Get information about SpellBot and its creators.

-To use the [commands for event runners](#%EF%B8%8F-commands-for-event-runners), you will need to [create  roll on your server][create-role] called `SpellBot Admin` (capitalization matters).
+To use the [commands for event runners](#%EF%B8%8F-commands-for-event-runners), you will need to [create the roll on your server][create-role] called `SpellBot Admin` (capitalization matters).
 Only users on your server that have that role will be able to use those commands.

 ### ✋ Commands for Players